Dyrcona/gitdemo/README.md

 You should [start here](Start.md) if you are new to Git or want to begin at the beginning.

+This branch, `main`, is intended to serve as the text tutorial.
+The author recommends that you read it on [GithHub](https://github.com/Dyrcona/gitdemo/tree/main) and work in a local clone of the repository.

+The other branches in this repository are to be used as directed in the examples and text of the tutorial.
+They contain code and other data that are not directly part of the Git demonstration.
+They are used to illustrate the concepts and provide material for exercises.
+Feel free to experiment with these branches as you gain proficiency.

 ## Authors ##

 [Jason Stephenson](https://www.sigio.com/) is responsible for most of